Biden ally sees Klobuchar as less likely Biden running mate

 Chauvin was among six officers who fired on and killed a man in 2006 who reportedly stabbed two people and then aimed a shotgun at police.
 The case went to the grand jury after Klobuchar had been elected to the Senate and had left the county attorney’s office.

 Klobuchar did not respond to a request by The Associated Press for an interview on Friday.
-But she told NBC news that reports stating she had declined the case involving Chauvin years ago were “absolutely false.”
+But she told MSNBC that reports stating she had declined the case involving Chauvin years ago were “absolutely false.”

 Klobuchar told the network that during the years she led the office, it was the practice to present police shooting cases to a grand jury to consider charges.
 She said she now believes the practice of asking a grand jury to decide whether to charge officers was wrong.